Link copied to your clipboard

 When the only bills you pay are your phone, utility, and rent payments — and you’re making them on time, without fail — you can leverage that diligence right onto your credit report.

-Through rent-reporting services like Rental Kharma and LevelCredit, you can add rent payments to your credit report to build a healthy credit score.
+Through rent-reporting services like Rental Kharma, Bilt, and LevelCredit, you can add rent payments to your credit report to build a healthy credit score.
 However, be aware that each company has different fees and reporting practices.
 For example, Rental Kharma charges an enrollment fee and a monthly fee and currently reports to TransUnion; they are in the final stages of adding Equifax.
 LevelCredit requires a monthly fee and reports to all three credit bureaus.

 For utility and telecom bills, Experian Boost offers a free opt-in service that scans your bank account for utility payments, then allows you to choose the bills that get reported to Experian.